 - It’s hydrating.
 Steam hydrates the skin by helping to increase oil production, naturally moisturizing the face.

 - It helps your skin better absorb skin care products.
-Steam increases skin’s permeability, enabling it to better absorb topicals.
+Steam skin’s permeability, enabling it to better absorb topicals.
 This means you get more bang for your buck from skin care products applied after a steam.

 - It promotes collagen and elastin.
 The increased blood flow experienced during a steam facial promotes collagen and elastin production.
 This results in firmer, younger-looking skin.

 - It’s soothing.
 The feeling of warm steam on your face is relaxing.
 Add some soothing scents using herbs or essential oils for aromatherapy to take your steam sesh to a whole other level of calm!

 - It helps with sinus congestion.
 Steam can help relieve sinus congestion and headaches that often accompany it.
 Adding certain essential oils to your steam can boost the effect.